-With its construction finished, 393 apartments and penthouses have been sold or presold to date and the last 3 penthouses were still available for sale at the end of 2013.
-This residential development alongside the Hilton Hotel provides a unique development in the city.
+With its construction finished, all apartments and penthouses have been sold.
+This residential development alongside the Hilton hotel provides a unique development in the city.
 The plan is also to build a mixed use (residential and office) tower, on the neighbouring plot, which will enhance the attractiveness of this site.